How to become a quality control assistant

 Direct Application

-You could apply directly for jobs if you have a a lot of experience in other areas, like engineering or health and safety.
+You could apply directly for jobs if you have a a experience in quality control.

 Other Routes

-You can get relevant qualifications through the Chartered Quality Institute, and as part of management courses with the Chartered Management Institute.
+You could take quality control qualifications through the Chartered Quality Institute, or as part of a leadership course from the Chartered Management Institute.

 More Information